PROFESSIONAL DEVELOPMENT COURSE IN COASTAL CLIMATE RESILIENCE

 Janan Reilly, Acting Branch Chief, Community Infrastructure Resilience, Hazard Mitigation Assistance, FEMA HQ at the Federal Emergeny Management Agency (FEMA)

-Tiffany Wise-West, Sustainability and Resiliency Officer at the City of Santa Cruz
+Tiffany Wise-West, Sustainability and Resiliency Officer at the City of Santa Cruz-jk0 p

 Jannelle Kellman, Founder / CEO The Center for Sea Rise Solutions;